-The MSc in Space and Branded Identity is well structured in terms of workload and assignments, and upholds the principle of student-centred learning, with the students being active participants in the teaching and learning process.
-The programme is subject to internal quality assurance processes and it is very well supported in terms of institutional resources, ranging from student welfare to facilities such as library, physical spaces, studios, IT equipment and specialised software.
+The MSc in Space and Branded Identity (E-learning) is well structured in terms of workload and assignments, and upholds the principle of student-centred learning, with the students being active participants in the teaching and learning process.
+The programme is subject to internal quality assurance processes and it is very well supported in terms of institutional resources, ranging from student welfare to facilities such as an online library, physical spaces, studios, IT equipment and specialised software available to both conventional and e-learning modes of delivery students.
 The evidence from the documents and from the evaluation day presentations and discussions with teaching staff and students suggests that intended learning outcomes (PLOs) for teaching/training, assessment, feedback correspond to the European Qualifications Framework (EQF), while course/programme evaluation procedures meet national/international standards.